Host Firewall

 Host Policies enforce access control over connectivity to and from nodes.
 Particular care must be taken to ensure that when host policies are imported, Cilium does not block access to the nodes or break the cluster’s normal behavior (for example by blocking communication with kube-apiserver).

-To avoid such issues, we can switch the host firewall in audit mode, to validate the impact of host policies before enforcing them.
 When Policy Audit Mode is enabled, no network policy is enforced so this setting is not recommended for production deployment.

 $ CILIUM_NAMESPACE=kube-system